vinayaksh42/UnCheckGuard-docker/README.md

 1. Detect unchecked exceptions that may cause *behavioral breaking changes* (BBCs) in Java applications.
 2. Compare two versions of a Java library to identify newly added unchecked exceptions.

+This repo is the Docker repo for UnCheckGuard; the main repo for UnCheckGuard is https://github.com/vinayaksh42/UncheckedException

 ---

 ## 🚀 Getting Started